Skip to main content

 About

-• Beautiful graphics and art direction that create an immersive atmosphere.
+• Beautiful graphics and charming art style create an immersive atmosphere.

-• Engaging gameplay that combines city building with puzzle-like mechanics, requiring strategic planning and resource management.
+• Engaging gameplay that combines city building with puzzle elements, requiring strategic planning and resource management.

 • Limited building rotation and range mechanics can lead to frustrating gameplay and restrict creative freedom.